Emergency Shower & Eye Wash

 Those responsible for the health and safety of the area will determine what the potential is for an accident and how many people could be exposed.
 Once that number is determined, a system

 is designed for that number of showers and eyewashes to run simultaneously.
-Example: if a facility has ten showers within a specific area and are required to have two running at the same time, then two showers must be designed to simultaneously activate properly.
+For example: if a facility has ten showers within a specific area and is required to have two running at the same time, then two showers must be designed to simultaneously activate properly.

-6. Are there guidelines for placement of eye/face wash stations within a building?
+6. Are there guidelines for the placement of eye/face wash stations within a building?

 strong caustic, the emergency equipment should be immediately adjacent to the hazard.